9ydbxf8xv5-source/gbm_monte_carlo_python_matlab/project_explanation.md

 Z\sim\mathcal{N}(0,1)
 $$

 This formula creates many possible future paths for the stock price.
 Each path represents one possible future market outcome.
-As time increases, the paths spread out because uncertainty accumulates through the volatility term.
+As time increases, the paths spread out because uncertainty accumulates through the volatility term $\sigma\sqrt{\Delta t}\,Z$.

 Once the stock-price paths are simulated, the project prices European options by calculating the payoff at maturity.

 For a European call option, the payoff is:

 $$
 \max(S_T-K,0)